Linearizing Binary Optimization Problems Using Variable Posets for Ising Machines: Proposed Method

-We remark that Algorithm~\ref{alg:extract_order} can be obviously more optimized for sparse matrices by bounding the iteration range of $j$ to $e(i)$ and that of $k$ to union $e(i) \cup e(j)$, where we write the set of adjacent edges of node $x_i \in V$ in a graph associated with $Q$ as $e(i)$.
-Worst-case complexity of the extended version of Algorithm~\ref{alg:extract_order} is $O({\rm OD}(Q)d)$, where ${\rm OD}(Q)$ is the number of non-zero off-diagonal entries of $Q$ and $d$ is the maximum degree of a graph associated to $Q$.
-The pruning in a loop over $k$ should reduce the complexity to near $O({\rm OD}(Q))$ for QUBO instances on which variables are hard to be ordered.
-Since the extension is straightforward, we omit further discussion.
+We remark that Algorithm~\ref{alg:extract_order} can be more optimized for sparse matrices by bounding the iteration range of $j$ to $e(i)$ and that of $k$ to union $e(i) \cup e(j)$, where we write the set of adjacent edges of node $x_i \in V$ in a graph associated with $Q$ as $e(i)$.
+Worst-case complexity of the extended version of Algorithm~\ref{alg:extract_order} is $O({\rm OD}(Q)d)$, where ${\rm OD}(Q)$ is the number of non-zero off-diagonal entries of $Q$ and $d$ is the maximum degree of a graph associated with $Q$.
+The pruning in a loop over $k$ should reduce the complexity to near $O({\rm OD}(Q))$ for QUBO instances on which variables are hard to order.
+Since the extension is straightforward, we omit further discussion of it.

 On both dense and sparse settings, we expect that the algorithms run practically fast for most cases, since $O({\rm OD}(Q))$ ($=O(n^2)$ for dense $Q$) is typically the same complexity as preparing the QUBO matrix $Q$.
-When the running time exceeds this complexity, then the obtained edge set $E$ should account for a certain percentage of all edges in a graph associated to $Q$.
-Based on the assumption that linearization have larger positive effects with larger $|E|$, the proposed method should have greater impact if the running time is long, which achieves a good trade-off of time and effectiveness.
+When the running time exceeds this complexity, then the obtained edge set $E$ should account for a certain percentage of all edges in a graph associated with $Q$.
+Based on the assumption that linearization has larger positive effects with larger $|E|$, the proposed method should have greater impact if the running time is long, achieving a good trade-off between time and effectiveness.